rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 ### JSON format

-Two styles of return data are supported: simple list and a name/value list.
-The values will be displayed in a pop-up list when running the Job.
-If name/value pairs are returned, then the `name` will be displayed in the list, but the `value` will be used as the input.
+Three styles of return data are supported: simple list, simple object, and a name/value list.
+For a simple list, the list values will be displayed in a pop-up list when running the Job.
+If a simple object or name/value pairs are returned, then the `name` will be displayed in the list, but the `value` will be used as the input.

 *Examples*